Symmetries for the gKPZ equation via multi-indices

 for any $\beta\in T_- $ containing at least one factor of the form $z_{( \<derivative>,k)}$ with $k\geq 0$ or a factor of the form $z_{( 0,1)}$. \end{definition}

-\begin{remark} The main idea behind the condition \eqref{equality_in_law} is that if a multi-indice $\beta\in T_- $ contains a factor of the form $z_{( \<derivative>,k)}$ with $k\geq 0$ or a factor of the form $z_{( 0,1)}$ then by construction of $T_-$ this symbol should appear only once for homogeneity reasons and they can never appear together.
-Since both $z_{( 0,1)}$ and $z_{( \<derivative>,k)}$ are associated with two odd functions by construction, the hypothesis of spatial asymmetry is then reasonable to be imposed. \end{remark} This condition is non-trivial since we can find find some examples where it is satisfied. \begin{proposition} The space-time white noise and the periodic extension of any Gaussian admissible random distribution over $\mathbb{R}\times \mathbb{T}$ such that the function $\mathcal{C}$ given by \eqref{eq:covariance} satisfies $\mathcal{C}(t,-x)=\mathcal{C}(t,x)$ are spatially symmetric noises. \end{proposition} \begin{proof} In the case of space time-white noise, one has $\delta=1^-$ and one can simply check the condition \eqref{equality_in_law} on few cases.
+\begin{remark} The main idea behind condition \eqref{equality_in_law} is the following.
+If a multi-index $\beta \in T_-$ contains a factor of the form $z_{( \<derivative>,k)}$ with $k \ge 0$, or a factor of the form $z_{(0,1)}$, then by the construction of $T_-$ such a symbol can appear only once for homogeneity reasons, and these two types of factors can never appear together.
+Since both $z_{(0,1)}$ and $z_{( \<derivative>,k)}$ are associated, by construction, with odd functions, it is therefore reasonable to impose the hypothesis of spatial asymmetry. \end{remark} This condition is non-trivial, as there are examples for which it is satisfied. \begin{proposition} The space-time white noise and the periodic extension of any Gaussian admissible random distribution over $\mathbb{R}\times \mathbb{T}$ such that the function $\mathcal{C}$ given by \eqref{eq:covariance} satisfies $\mathcal{C}(t,-x)=\mathcal{C}(t,x)$ are spatially symmetric noises. \end{proposition} \begin{proof} In the case of space time-white noise, one has $\delta=1^-$ and one can simply check the condition \eqref{equality_in_law} on few cases.
 In the general case, as explained in Remark~\ref{rk_algebraic_reduction}, the multi-index $\beta$ will contain only once the symbol $z_{( 0,1)}$ or $z_{( \<derivative>,k)}$.
-Since the condition $\mathcal{C}(t,-x)=\mathcal{C}(t,x)$ with the Gaussianity implies that $\xi_{\varepsilon}(t,-y)= \xi_{\varepsilon}(t,y)$ with equality as stochastic process, the process $\Pi_{\beta}^{-,\varepsilon}$ will contain only one odd function which will be multiplied or convoluted with function that are even functions or even in law (in the same sense as $\xi_{\varepsilon}$), therefore the result satisfies \eqref{equality_in_law}. \end{proof}
+Since the condition $\mathcal{C}(t,-x)=\mathcal{C}(t,x)$ with the Gaussianity implies that $\xi_{\varepsilon}(t,-y)= \xi_{\varepsilon}(t,y)$ with equality as stochastic process, the process $\Pi_{\beta}^{-,\varepsilon}$ will contain only one odd function which will be multiplied or convoluted with functions that are even functions or even in law (in the same sense as $\xi_{\varepsilon}$), therefore the result satisfies \eqref{equality_in_law}. \end{proof}

-Thanks to this hypothesis, we can indeed reduce the set of possible renormalisation constants to a smaller one. \begin{definition} We define the set reduced and even-reduced multi-indices as the following subset of $T$
+Thanks to this hypothesis, we can indeed reduce the set of possible renormalisation constants to a smaller one. \begin{definition} We define the set of reduced and even-reduced multi-indices as the following subset of $T$